 My tenant just moved out and left behind a huge mess.
 I hired a professional to clean the unit before a new tenant moves in.
 Can I deduct the cleaning cost from the previous tenant’s security deposit?

 Although it is called a security deposit, the last month’s rent deposit can only be used for rent.
 It cannot be used to offset amounts owed for damages or for cleaning costs.
-For these types of claims, a landlord would have to file in Small Claims Court after the tenant moves out.

 Keep in mind that it is not legal in Ontario to charge any deposit in addition to the last month’s rent deposit.
 It is an offence to charge any amount on top of the last month’s rent deposit and therefore it should be returned to the tenant in full.